Apilityc/currency-convertor/README.md

 Spring based application that uses Yahoo Finance and Google finance calculator as backup.
 Currency ISO codes, cross-reference reates and additionl statics data are stored in Redis.
 Calculation of rates goes in threads in chunks by 200 rates to Yahoo Finance.

+You can find brainstorming, stories, ideas and specifications in project's [Apilytic Wiki][].

 # Version history

 ## 0.1.0.M1